Bbouley/pg-basics/README.md

 ```

 So what we are doing is sending a new query through our database connection, then writing our SQL query and adding a callback function that fires once we have a result from our database.
-One important thing to note here is that we are loggin result.rows.
+One important thing to note here is that we are logging result.rows.
 In this particular case, we can also console.log(result) and get the same thing back, but when a query runs and we are getting results back node-pg returns data row by row.

 Another thing you may have noticed is that the console has not moved on to the next line.
 It is still 'running'.
 This is because we have opened a connection to our database, but not closed it.
 We have to close it in the callback function of our query, because otherwise due to async issues, it would close the database connection before we get our data back.